ashleychontos/pySYD/docs/examples.rst

   :width: 600
   :alt: Distributions of Monte-Carlo samples for KIC 1435467.

 Each panel shows the samples of parameter estimates from Monte-Carlo simulations.
-Reported uncertainties on each parameter are calculated by taking the standard deviation of each distribution.
+Reported uncertainties on each parameter are calculated by taking the robust standard deviation of each distribution.

 ====================